iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 ## 18. Anchor Repayments

-The below dashboard shows the current state of the Anchor Protocol.The dashboard also visualises total deposits,borrows and repayments.
+The below dashboard shows the current state of the Anchor Protocol.The dashboard visualises total deposits,borrows and repayments.

 ### Key Metrics
 * 78M in bLUNA deposits valued at close to 1 Billion💰 🔥